andresilveiras/pilot-appium-graphwalker/README.md

 - Connect the device to the machine via USB (enable media sharing)
 - Enable Appium's permission to the device's debug mode

-IMPORTANT: Before running the code, it is necessary to edit the device variables in the appiumSetup() class for the device you will use, for both the physical and emulated device.
-It is located in Main.java
+IMPORTANT: Before running the code, it is necessary to edit the device variables for the device you will use, for both the physical and emulated device.
+The variables are located in DriverRunner.java

 To run the code: